spitlo/spitlo.github.io/content/code/tiny-code-xmas/index.md

 Click the images again to avoid epilepsy.

-I’m a total noob so I only did the normal challenges and not the extra ones.
-But perhaps I’ll give them a go once I’m done with the normal ones, this was pretty fun!
+~~I’m a total noob so I only did the normal challenges and not the extra ones.
+But perhaps I’ll give them a go once I’m done with the normal ones, this was pretty fun!~~

+EDIT: I had fun with this so I’ll keep going with the extras for a while.

+EDIT 2: TIL about the colon-call syntax, so I’ve updated the code for all snippets using `string.sub` to use it, knocking off a few characters more.
+I’ve left the old size in for posterity.

 ## Day 1: Making Shapes